Nutanix-APJ/NHT/calm_marketplace/calm_marketplace.rst

 Overview
 ++++++++

+  Estimated time to complete: **35 MINUTES**

+  In this exercise you will learn how to manage Calm Blueprints within the Nutanix Marketplace.
+As part of the exercise you will publish a pre-configured Blueprint to the local Marketplace, clone the Blueprint from the Marketplace for editing, and launch the application.

 Calm Marketplace
 +++++++++++++++++

-In this exercise you will learn how to manage Calm Blueprints within the Nutanix Marketplace.
-As part of the exercise you will publish a pre-configured Blueprint to the local Marketplace, clone the Blueprint from the Marketplace for editing, and launch the application.

 Publishing Blueprints from Marketplace Manager ..............................................